Mt Baker-Columbia City-Hillman City Healthy Street

 Schedule

-Fall/Winter 2022: Collect community input on proposed permanent route and permanent features of the Mt Baker-Columbia City-Hillman City Healthy Street.
+Fall/Winter 2022: Collected community input on proposed permanent route and permanent features of the Mt Baker-Columbia City-Hillman City Healthy Street.

-Fall 2023: Announced removal of one segment in Columbia City; continuing evaluation on Mt Baker and Hillman City segments.
+Fall 2023: Announced change on one segment in Columbia City, returning it to a Neighborhood Greenway; continuing evaluation on Mt Baker and Hillman City segments.

 Summer 2024: Completed spot improvements and materials upgrades in Columbia City in response to community outreach.